joyyyq/Books/README.md

 - May Intelligent Investor
 - Jun Becoming
 - Jul The Graven Palm
-- Aug City of Thieves
+- Aug What It Takes: Lessons in the Pursuit of Excellence
 - Sep The Boys in the Boat
 - Oct Can't Hurt Me: Master Your Mind and Defy the Odds
 - Nov The Tiger